Samsung E1107

-The Samsung E1107 (also known as Crest Solar or Solar Guru) is a mobile phone designed for a rural lower budget market.
-It was first released in India on July 10, 2009 with an initial price of ₹2,799.
+The Samsung E1107 (also known as "CrestSolar" or "Solar Guru") is a mobile phone designed for a rural lower budget market.
+The handset has a solar cell on the back and is made from recycled materials.
+It was first released in India on July 10, 2009 with an initial price of ₹2,799, and later was replaced in 2011 by the Samsung Galaxy Mini.